Abu al-Hasan al-Ash'ari: Views

 After leaving the Muʿtazila school, and joining the side of traditionalist theologians al-Ash'ari formulated the theology of Sunni Islam through Kalam and the usage of the Qur'an and Sunnah, following in the footsteps of Ibn Kullab and confirming the methods of other traditionalists such as Imam Ahmed ibn Hanbal a century earlier.
 He was followed in this by a large number of distinguished scholars of Sunni Islam, many of whom belonged to the Shafi'i school of law.
 The most famous of these are Abu al-Hasan al-Bahili, al-Baqillani, al-Juwayni, al-Nawawi, al-Ghazali and al-Razi.
 Thus Al-Ash'ari's school became, together with the Maturidi, the main schools reflecting the beliefs of the Sunnah.
 He is also known to have directly taught the Sufi Ibn Khafif.

 In line with Sunni tradition (Ahl us-Sunnah wal Jama’ah), al-Ash'ari held the view that a Muslim should not be considered an unbeliever on account of a sin even if it were an enormity such as drinking wine or theft.
 This opposed the position held by the Khawarij.
-Al-Ash'ari also believed it impermissible to violently oppose a leader even if he were openly disobedient to the commands of the sacred law.

 Al-Ash'ari spent much of his works opposing the views of the Muʿtazila school.
 In particular, he rebutted them for believing that the Qur'an was created and that deeds are done by people of their own accord through their direct creation of them.
-He also rebutted the Muʿtazili school for denying that Allah can hear, see and has speech.
-Al-Ash’ari confirmed all these attributes stating that they differ from the hearing, seeing and speech of the creation.

 He was also noted for his teachings on atomism.